Human Rights Statement

 In implementing this policy, we focus our efforts on issues and relationships in which we have greater degrees of control and influence, as outlined below.

-Any customer with concerns regarding the human rights impacts of H&M’s activities may raise these through Customer Service channels.
+Any customer with concerns regarding the human rights impacts of H&M Group’s activities may raise these through Customer Service channels.

 H & M Hennes & Mauritz AB, November 2012